snoor-madih/iq-bootcamp-wallet-project-students/readme.md

 - Income
 - Currency

-And class related logic should be put as methods inside the respective class
+And class related logic should be put as methods inside the respective class.

-Listeners and UI updating methods can sit outside of the classes
+Listeners and UI updating methods can sit outside of the classes.